memoizr/assertk-core/README.md

 # AssertK - Fluent assertions for Kotlin
 AssertK provides a Kotlin-friendly syntax for using the amazing AssertJ assertion framework.

+This is early stages work and the library is not yet complete.
+Only a small subset of the AssertJ-core features are already implemented, but those that are, should be ready to be used in your projects.
+Contributions are welcome with regards to adding functionality to match that of AssertJ.

 ###Simple assertions
 ```kotlin
 assert that Unit isEqualTo Unit